Budapest What to visit

 Budapest Mathias Church

-Although, in my opinion, the outside of the church is worth more than just the inside, I still recommend a visit to the inside of the church.
+Although in my opinion, the outside of the church is worth more than just the inside, I still recommend a visit to the inside of the church.

-📝 USEFUL INFORMATION: The price to visit the inside of Matthias Church is 2500 HUF (6,2€) and tickets can be bought online.
-It is also possible to visit the church tower (2900 HUF, 7,2€).
+📝 USEFUL INFORMATION: The price to visit the inside of Matthias Church is 3100 HUF (7,7€) and tickets can be bought online.
+It is also possible to visit the church tower (3700 HUF, 9,2€).
+More information about Mathias Church.

 » Danube boat ride